 The UC Berkeley Library’s Latin American Studies collection includes a robust and constantly growing collection of electronic resources.
-Below please see selected list of such databases, indexes, e-books and journals, archival collections, video streaming services and other e-resources organized by content.
-This one page guide is geared to serve as a starting point and it is not a comprehensive gateway.
-Please contact Liladhar Pendse (Lpendse at berkeley dot edu) if you have any reference queries in the subject matter!
+Below please see a selected list of such databases, indexes, e-books and journals, archival collections, video streaming services, and other e-resources organized by content.
+This one-page guide is geared to serve as a starting point and it is not a comprehensive gateway.
+Please contact Liladhar Pendse (Lpendse at berkeley dot edu) if you have any reference queries on the subject matter!

-Most of these e-resources are available to UC Berkeley students, faculty, and staff members via the Oskicat.
+Most of these e-resources are available to UC Berkeley students, faculty, and staff members via the UC Library Search.
 If you are accessing these sources from within a library at UC Berkeley you will not need to log in.
-However if you are using your own computer or mobile device, you might be required to log in with your Cal.
+However, if you are using your own computer or mobile device, you might be required to log in with your Cal.
 Id.
-If you are accessing these from an off-campus location, please see the following instructions: Connect from off-campus location.
-Also included are some open access Harvard resources as well as internet resources that are essential for modern research (such as WorldCat).
-As we add new electronic titles to our collections on a regular basis, please consult Oskicat and its Databases section for the latest additions or consult our the librarian for more information
+If you are accessing these from an off-campus location, please see the following instructions: Connect from an off-campus location.
+Also included are some open access to Harvard resources as well as internet resources that are essential for modern research (such as WorldCat).
+As we add new electronic titles to our collections on a regular basis, please consult UC Library Search and its Databases section for the latest additions or consult our librarian for more information.